biosaxs-dev/molass-develop/chapters/07/documentation.md

 jupyter-book build .
 ```

-After generation, check the generated local output in _build/html with the browser.
+After generation, check the generated local output in _build/html with your browser.
 Re-edit as needed until you are satisfied.

 Synchronization of the master branch will be achieved as follows in VS Code: